All the flavors of lasagna packed into a bowl of delicious, cheesy goodness. Easy Lasagna Soup is a favorite the whole family will love!

 Homemade lasagna is a thing of beauty.
 I will never stop making it!
-But if you’re craving all the flavors of lasagne and don’t have the time or mental headspace to make a bolognese, bechamel, and homemade pasta noodles — Lasagna Soup is your dream come true.
+But if you’re craving all the flavors of lasagne and don’t have the time or mental headspace to make a bolognese, bechamel, and homemade pasta noodles — Easy Lasagna Soup is your dream come true.

 1) Saute vegetables with spices (except bay leaves) and salt.
 The vegetables should be soft and slightly brown.